Roman Procházka: Return to Levski

 On 18 June 2015, Procházka signed a one-year contract extension, keeping him at Levski until 2016.
 In July, he was announced as the vice captain.
 He was given the captain's armband in Levski's first game of the 2015–16 season against Botev Plovdiv.
 Procházka signed a two-and-a-half-year extension to his current contract with Levski on 30 November 2015, keeping him in the club until 31 December 2018.
-By 2017 he became one of the key players for Levski, by scoring numerous goals and assists for the team, making him one of the most loved players by the fans for the second decade of the 21st century.
-On 1 October 2017, Procházka played in the 1–0 home win over Cherno More, becoming the foreign player with the most top division appearances for Levski Sofia.
+On 1 October 2017, Procházka played in a 1–0 home win over Cherno More, becoming the foreign player with the most top division appearances for Levski Sofia.

 Viktoria Plzeň

 On 29 May 2018, Procházka was signed for free by Czech club Viktoria Plzeň after his contract with Levski expired and was not renewed.
-Most of the time during his stay with Plzeň Procházka played as a stabile member of the starting eleven.
+Throughout the majority of his stint at Plzeň, Procházka was a regular member of the starting eleven.
 He also played in five of their six Champions League group stage matches in their 2018–19 european campaign.
-Onn 27 November, he also scored his only Champions League goal against CSKA Moscow.
-In the spring he also played in both Europa League Round of 32 matches against Dinamo Zagreb.
+On 27 November, he scored his only Champions League goal against CSKA Moscow.
+In the spring, he also played in both Europa League round of 32 matches against Dinamo Zagreb.

-In late January 2020, Plzeň's new coach Adrián Guľa told Procházka that he is going to give space to the other players.
-He also said that Procházka will only be his fourth of fifth midfield choice and he got permission to find himself a new club.
+In late January 2020, Plzeň's new coach Adrián Guľa told Procházka that he would give space to the other players.
+He also said that Procházka would only be his fourth of fifth midfield choice and he had permission to find himself a new club.